The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

-Alamos Gold's Lynn Lake gold project involves the integrated development of the MacLellan property and the Farley Lake property, located within 45km of Lynn Lake, northern Manitoba, Canada.
+Alamos Gold’s Lynn Lake gold project involves the integrated development of the MacLellan property and the Gordon Mine deposit (formerly Farley Lake property), located within 45km of Lynn Lake, northern Manitoba, Canada.

-The preliminary economic assessment (PEA) report for the project was completed in February 2014, by the former owners Carlisle Goldfields (75%) and AuRico Gold (25%), while the feasibility study is scheduled to commence in the last quarter of 2016 and be completed in late-2017.
+The preliminary economic assessment (PEA) report for the project was completed in February 2014 by the former owners Carlisle Goldfields (75%) and AuRico Gold (25%), and the feasibility study was completed in December 2017.

 Lynn Lake Gold Project geology and mineralisation

-The MacLellan and Farley Lake properties are located in the north belt (Rainbow Trend) of the Lynn Lake greenstone belt, within the Churchill Structural province.
+The MacLellan and Gordon mine properties are located in the north belt (Rainbow Trend) of the Lynn Lake greenstone belt, within the Churchill Structural province.
 The north belt hosts rhyolites, overlain by andesite and basalt, sedimentary rocks and an upper basaltic unit.

-Mineralisation at the MacLellan site is hosted within a unique stratigraphic sequence known as the Agassiz Metallotect, which comprises inter-layered siltstones, basalts, iron formations and minor felsic volcanics, whereas mineralisation at the Farley Lake site is hosted in a pre-Cambrian sedimentary iron formation, which is mostly composed of an oxide facies iron formation with additional clastic sediments.
+Mineralisation at the MacLellan site is hosted within a unique stratigraphic sequence known as the Agassiz Metallotect, which comprises inter-layered siltstones, basalts, iron formations and minor felsic volcanics, whereas mineralisation at the Gordon mine site is hosted in a pre-Cambrian sedimentary iron formation, which is mostly composed of an oxide facies iron formation with additional clastic sediments.

 Lynn Lake gold mine reserves